 When you have a child with developmental disabilities, receiving medical care can be a challenging – and sometimes scary – experience for him or her.
 Your care provider will know how to treat your child’s medical condition, but may not know things like whether your child is a visual learner or if they’re okay with being touched.

-Our staff at Children’s National Health System recognized this need and formed the Autism Behavioral Communications (ABC) support team to provide medical staff and parents with tools to make tests and treatments easier for your child.
+Our staff at Children’s National recognized this need and formed the Beyond the Spectrum team to provide medical staff and parents with tools to make tests and treatments easier for your child.

 Resources for Visual Learners

-Whether your child is coming to the hospital for a procedure or just having a follow-up appointment, our ABC support team has resources for you to share with your child to prepare them for their care experience.
+Whether your child is coming to the hospital for a procedure or just having a follow-up appointment, our Beyond the Spectrum team has resources for you to share with your child to prepare them for their care experience.
 Through videos, teaching stories or home practice instructions, your child can learn what to expect at their visit.

 The video above shows what it's like to visit our main campus clinics.
 This video shows what it's like to go on an outpatient visit at the Montgomery County Outpatient Center.